AmrGalal/Secfi-assessment/README.md

     > Add more elaborate tests that test different vesting plans <br />
     > Maybe use a lighter framework such as NodeJS as it's a service that doesn't need alot<br />
 * What things are missing to make it production-ready?
+    > Add login functionality to enable the service to our users only
+    > Apply rate-limiting to the endpoint
     > More people to look at the approach and provide feedback
     > E2E testing and load testing to make sure it behaves as needed
     > Manually make sure all the supported vesting plans work as expected